Frequently Asked Questions

-Tiger, Wolf, and Bear Cub Scouts can go camping on pack overnighters.
-Each Cub Scout camps with his parent or guardian.
+Lion, Tiger, Wolf, and Bear Cub Scouts can go camping on pack overnighters.
+Each Cub Scout camps with their parent or guardian.
 Cub Scouts’ brothers and sisters can even go on these pack overnighters.
-Every young camper (scout and/or sibling) is responsible to a specific adult.
+Every young camper (Cub and/or sibling) is responsible to a specific adult.

 Webelos dens go on overnight campouts.
-Each Webelos Scout camps with his parent or guardian.
-The campers learn the basics of Boy Scout camping, under the direction of the Webelos den leader.
-Webelos dens may also have joint overnight campouts with a Boy Scout troop.
-Each Webelos Scout has a parent or guardian with him on these joint campouts, too.
+Each Webelos Scout camps with their parent or guardian.
+The campers learn the basics of Scouts BSA camping, under the direction of the Webelos den leader.
+Webelos dens may also have joint overnight campouts with a Scouts BSA troop.
+Each Webelos Scout has a parent or guardian with them on these joint campouts, too.